deepin-community/python-tabulate/README.md

-`html` produces standard HTML markup as an html.escape'd str with a ._repr_html_ method so that Jupyter Lab and Notebook display the HTML and a .str property so that the raw HTML remains accessible:
+`html` produces standard HTML markup as an html.escape'd str with a ._repr_html_ method so that Jupyter Lab and Notebook display the HTML and a .str property so that the raw HTML remains accessible.
+`unsafehtml` table format can be used if an unescaped HTML is required:

     >>> print(tabulate(table, headers, tablefmt="html"))
     <table>